PatKeenan/Gatsby-Portfolio/ReadMe.md

-# Basic Gatsby Tutorial Site
+# Portfolio Built With GatsbyJS
 Features: home index page, projects sourced from folder using graphql, blog page setup, components styled with styled components, animation provided by framer motion.
 Includes react-helmet and an seo element.
 Launched on Netlify.

 Key Features: